karan-17/Brain-Brawl-Backend/README.md

 # Brain-Brawl

+## Problem Statement:
+"In an era where educational institutions seek advanced and seamless methods for academic assessments, a challenge persists in providing user-friendly, real-time evaluation platforms for universities and colleges.
+The current systems often lack interactive features and fail to deliver an engaging 1v1 contest-based assessment experience.
+The absence of such an effective evaluation platform hinders the enhancement of learning experiences and the achievement of academic excellence within educational institutions.
+This prompts the need to address the deficiency by developing an innovative, comprehensive solution that facilitates real-time, user-friendly evaluations while fostering interactive 1v1 contest-based assessments, aligning with the project's vision to empower educational institutions and promote enhanced learning experiences."

+## Solution :
 Welcome to the Brain-Brawl Django REST application repository!
 This backend application is designed to support the Flutter-based "Brain-Brawl" application, where students from different universities can compete in knockout competitions involving assessments that challenge both accuracy and speed.

 ## Application Overview